semgrep/semgrep-docs/docs/writing-rules/glossary.md

 A propagator is any code that alters a piece of data as the data moves across the program.
 This includes functions, reassignments, and so on.

-When you write rules that perform taint analysis, you must define propagators explicitly in the `pattern-propagator` key.
-By defining those propagators, you specify to Semgrep the paths that are guaranteed to carry the tainted data throughout the program.
+When you write rules that perform taint analysis, propagators are pieces of code that you specify through the `pattern-propagator` key, as code that always passes tainted data.
+This is especially relevant when Semgrep performs intraprocedural taint analysis, as there as is no way for Semgrep to infer or guess which lines of code propagate taint.
+Thus, explicitly listing propagators is the only way for Semgrep to know if tainted data could be passed within your function.

 ## Rule (Semgrep rule)